-For most NPO-Ts, their constitution already provides for a suitably qualified board of directors or trustees to oversee the mission of the organisation, and to provide effective governance and oversight.
+For most NPOs, their constitution already provides for a suitably qualified board of directors or trustees to oversee the mission of the organisation, and to provide effective governance and oversight of activity, operations and finances.
 However, we recognise that some of the organisations we choose to invest in will not have a 'traditional' board of directors or trustees (eg museums, libraries or arts centres that are part of a local authority or a university).
 For these organisations, we require they have in place an appropriate 'oversight group' by the time that their funding agreement comes into effect on 1 April 2023.